bonitasoft/bonita-doc/md/rest-api-overview.md

 The response's HTTP status code is `401 Unauthorized`:
  - check that the cookies had been transfered with the call
  - check that the cookies transfered with the call are the ones generated during the last sucessfull login call
- - if one of PUT, DELETE or POST method is used, check that the X-Bonita-API-Token header is included
+ - if one of the PUT, DELETE or POST method is used, check that the X-Bonita-API-Token header is included
  - if the X-Bonita-API-Token header is included, check that the value is the same that the cookie generated during the last login
  - Maybe a logout was issued or the session has expired; try to log in again, and re run the request with the new cookies and the new value for the X-Bonita-API-Token header.